 Can I export my client data from fitness coaching software?

 It depends on the platform.
-Most coaching platforms export basic client profiles (name, email, phone) as CSV, but very few let you export check-in history, progress photos, meal plans, workout logs, or coaching notes.
+Some coaching platforms export basic client profiles as CSV, but very few let you export check-in history, progress photos, meal plans, workout logs, or coaching notes in reusable structured formats.
 Before committing, ask specifically what data you can download and in what format.
-Our platform audit above shows the current state across 10 platforms.
+Our platform audit above shows the current state across 10 competitor platforms.

 What data should personal trainers be able to export from coaching software?